strukturag/heif-gimp-plugin/README.md

 ## Features

-HEIF files can contain several images in one file.
+* HEIF files can contain several images in one file.
 When opening such a file, a dialog will open to let you choose the image from a list of thumbnails.

-HEIF files with alpha channels are supported.
+* alpha channels
+* Exif data

 ## Installation